xxobenxx/xxobenxx/README.md

 <div align="center" >

 🚀 Armed with a Bachelor of Sciences degree in physics and an MBA, my journey began in the realms of business and video/music production.
 While navigating through these diverse fields, I discovered my true passion for coding.
 This revelation prompted me to pursue a path of creativity and technology convergence, leading me to enroll in a rigorous JavaScript Full-Stack Bootcamp.
+Eager to contribute to the evolving landscape of technology, I am excited to refine my skills and make a lasting impact with the right partners.

 </div>